Determine how many impressions to book

 Forecasting looks at priority to determine the Reserved by same- or lower-priority line items number--the number of impressions a line item can get if you’re willing to take impressions from same- or lower-priority line items.
 Priority is also taken into account when calculating impressions likely to deliver.

 Forecasting ignores this delivery control.
 Instead, it optimizes delivery the best it can.
 For example, if a line item is set to deliver evenly, the forecast simulation might allocate impressions on a frontloaded basis.
 In some cases, this can lead to overly optimistic forecasts.

 While cost is not a criteria considered in forecasts, you can view the revenue impact of competing line items.

 When you run a forecast on roadblock ads, DoubleClick for Publishers records which impressions occurred together when a page is viewed--this is called page awareness.
 And forecasting takes into account the type of roadblock you're interested in booking, those set up to work with all of the creatives in the line item, or those that work with master/companion creative sets.

 For example, a line item containing one creative that’s 728x90 and one that’s 300x250 has these forecasted page views in the following distribution:

 - Page A: the 728x90 creative serves 2 times without the 300x250,

 - Page B: the 300x250 creative serves 1 time without the 728x90, and

 - Page C: both creatives serve together (the roadblock) 4 times.

 Results on the first page of the forecast provide guidance that can help you decide how many impressions to book.
-You can also gauge and adjust the effect that booking the prospective line item would have on existing line items by clicking the View contending line items link.
+You can also gauge and adjust the effect that booking the prospective line item would have on existing line items by viewing contending line items.